 We're all about exploring the untrodden path, but do yourself (and your bucket list) a favor: make sure you don't miss the 'musts' during a trip to Cooperstown and Otsego County.
 Here's a sample three-day, four-night itinerary to help keep you on schedule with some room to explore other hidden gems.

 7:30 am ...at Doubleday Café.
 This tiny diner is the perfect place to fuel up for a day of adventures in Cooperstown, baseball inclined or otherwise.
-Try one of their loaded omelettes or keep it simple with a combo order of eggs, home fries, toast and coffee.
+Try one of their loaded omelets or keep it simple with a combo order of eggs, home fries, toast, and coffee.
 You can't go wrong with breakfast here.

 9:00 am It wouldn't be a visit to Cooperstown without a stop at the Baseball Hall of Fame.
 Beat the crowds and get started early on Friday morning to maximize your visit and lessen your drool output as you take in a serious amount of baseball artifacts and memorabilia from your favorite players.

 1:00 pm Grab a sandwich from Danny's Main Street Market or the Depot Deli, and head to Council Rock Park to relax over lunch next to Otsego Lake while you download from all of that baseball history and memorabilia you just saw.
 Also one of Cooperstown's most instagrammable spots.

 2:00 pm Head back to Main Street Cooperstown and explore Cooperstown's many Main Street shops, offering everything from baseball wares and curios to arts and crafts from local artists.

 3:30 pm During or after your Main Street shopping spree, visit the field widely considered the birthplace of baseball: Doubleday Field.
 If you're lucky, an exhibition game might be in action during your visit.